techidaily/site-win11-tips/source/_posts/enhancing-real-time-response-on-windows-discord.md

 ## 8\.
 Clear the Discord Cache

  Discord, like any other app, collects cache data on your computer to improve its performance.
 If that data becomes corrupted or inaccessible, Discord may lag on your computer.
-Thankfully, it's both easy and safe to[clear the Discord cache on Windows](https://www.makeuseof.com/tag/discord-users-free-up-disk-space/) .
+Thankfully, it's both easy and safe to [clear the Discord cache on Windows](https://www.makeuseof.com/tag/discord-users-free-up-disk-space/) .

 ## 9\.
 Update Device Drivers

  Outdated audio or video drivers on your PC can cause apps to run slowly.
 To avoid this, you must ensure that all the drivers on your computer are updated to their latest version.
-If that sounds like too much work, why not use a[free driver updater for Windows](https://www.makeuseof.com/windows-best-free-driver-updaters/) to ease the process?
+If that sounds like too much work, why not use a [free driver updater for Windows](https://www.makeuseof.com/windows-best-free-driver-updaters/) to ease the process?

  While you’re at it, it’s a good idea to check for any pending Windows updates.
 For that, press**Win + I** to open the Settings app and navigate to the**Windows Update** tab.
 Click the**Check for updates** button on your right.